 Revert to factory settings

-In older versions of MuseScore, or in later versions if they do not start, you must run this process via the command line.
+If MuseScore does not start, you must run this process via the Command line.

 - If you have MuseScore open, you need to close it first (File→Quit)